Trendyol/kediatR/README.md

 Mediator implementation in kotlin with native coroutine support.

-Supports synchronous and async (using kotlin [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) ) command and query handling, native kotlin implementation, spring-boot and koin configurations
+Supports synchronous and async (using kotlin [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) ) command and query handling, native kotlin implementation, spring-boot, quarkus and koin configurations.

 After kediatr-core version 1.0.17 you can use any dependency injection framework by implementing DependencyProvider interface.

-kediatR has multiple implementations: kediatR-core, kediatR-spring-starter and kediatR-koin-starter
+kediatR has multiple implementations: kediatR-core, kediatR-spring-starter, kediatR-koin-starter and kediatR-quarkus-starter.

 #### kediatR-core